ipeaGIT/censobr/README.md

 **censobr** is an R package to download data from Brazil's Population Census.
 The package is built on top of the [Arrow platform](https://arrow.apache.org/docs/r/), which allows users to work with larger-than-memory census data using [{dplyr} familiar functions](https://arrow.apache.org/docs/r/articles/arrow.html#analyzing-arrow-data-with-dplyr).

-*obs.:* The package is still under development.
-At the moment, censobr only includes microdata from the 2000 and 2010 censuses, but it is being expanded to cover more years and data sets.

 ## Installation